-I was sentenced by the state district court to eighty (80) years at Hard Labor without benefit of parole, probation or suspension of sentence.
+I was sentenced by the state district court to eighty (80) years at Hard Labor without benefit of parole, probation or suspension of sentence for a robbery in which no one was harmed.
 On direct appeal, Assignment of Error No. 11, and in the initial 1985 Post-Conviction Application, Claim VII, I allege that this sentence is excessive and disproportionate to the facts of the crime, and, therefore, unconstitutional under the Louisiana and United States Constitutions.
 Article 1, Section 20 of the Louisiana Constitution of 1974 provides in part: "[n]o law shall subject any person... to cruel, excessive, or unusual punishment" (emphasis added).
 The inclusion by the Redactors of the Constitution of the term "excessive" broadened the duty of Louisiana courts and federal habeas courts in reviewing Louisiana state sentences.